 Snow White was shocked, “Who is she and why was she cursed?”

 Fairy Merryweather continued, “She was a queen, beautiful and kind-hearted, and envied by many.
 One of those who envied her is an evil queen who practiced witchcraft.
 She successfully turned the queen into a bear that was chased out of the castle.
-The king had no idea how and why his queen disappeared.
+The king had no idea how and why his queen disappeared until he died.
 The sad thing is that the king married the same queen who put the curse on his wife.”
 Fairy Merryweather took a deep breath, “Princess, what you know of your mother?”

 Snow White was taken aback by the question.
 “I have little recollection of my mother… she… she disappeared when I was a child,” Snow White was suddenly frightened.